 The number of surviving plants was recorded 18-20 days after herbicide application.
 Plants that showed no active growth, regardless of colour, were considered to be dead.
-The experiments were carried out during autumn/winter/spring, so light was supplemented using 400 W metal-halide lamps, which provided a Photosynthetic Photon Flux Density (PPFD) of about 150 $\mu$ mol/m2 s and a 14-hour photoperiod.
-According to the number of surviving plants, populations were classified into three categories of resistance: RR = >20% survival at dose 1x and >10% at dose 3x; R = >20% survival at dose 1x; SR = survival between 5 and 20% at dose 1x, S = survival <5% at dose 1x.
+The experiments were carried out during autumn/winter/spring, so light was supplemented using 400 W metal-halide lamps, which provided a Photosynthetic Photon Flux Density (PPFD) of about 150 $\mu$ mol/m s and a 14-hour photoperiod.
+According to the number of surviving plants, populations were classified into three categories of resistance: RR = >20% survival at dose 1x; SR = survival between 5 and 20% at dose 1x; S = survival <5% at dose 1x.